Contagious (song): Accolades

+Chart performance

+"Contagious" rose to number 19 on the pop singles chart and number 3 on the R&B singles chart, making the Isleys the first group to score a hit in six consecutive decades on Billboards Hot 100, and to date is their last single to reach the Top 40.
+The breakthrough helped their 2001 album Eternal go double platinum.

+Music video

 The video plays as a mini soap opera depicting a man who goes home and finds out his woman has been cheating on him with another man.
 The song is taken to another level during the breakdown of the song, where the two men, Mr. Biggs and Kelly, meet once again after their previous collaboration on Kelly's 1995 single "Down Low (Nobody Has to Know)" (although they also collaborated on Kelly Price's 1998 single "Friend of Mine").
 In the middle of the second verse, Ron Isley goes down memory lane after saying "The down low happened to me all over again"; additionally, the third verse starts with Mr. Biggs asking R. Kelly "What the hell is going on between the sheets in my own home?", reprising their meeting in the Kelly Price song as well as the title of his own hit "Between the Sheets", and R. Kelly accuses Mr. Biggs (who recalls seeing him before) of mistaken identity.

-"Contagious" rose to number 19 on the pop singles chart and number 3 on the R&B singles chart and made the Isleys the first group to score a hit in six consecutive decades on Billboards Hot 100.
-The breakthrough helped their 2001 album Eternal go double platinum.